 Where an injunction, granted before the end of the transitional period, prohibits actions in the United Kingdom that would infringe an existing EU trademark, the terms of that injunction will continue to apply to the new comparable UK trademark.

 Other remedies available to a successful claimant in a trademark infringement action include orders for:

 - erasure, removal or obliteration of offending signs from infringing goods, materials or articles;

 - delivery up and destruction of infringing goods, materials or articles; or

 - payment of legal costs (usually a contribution).

-Evidencing the case
+Evidencing the case - investigations and first steps

-While there are no hard and fast rules, it is advisable to carry out proper enquiries before contacting the potential infringer and to record evidence of any infringing activities.
+While there are no hard and fast rules, it is advisable to conduct proper enquiries before contacting the potential infringer and to record evidence of any infringing activities.
 For example, a potential claimant may keep records of any infringing items or activities found online, carry out test purchases and hire private investigators to conduct suitable investigations.